 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Ramana Maharishi's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Ramana Maharishi, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Parents and family members may need to be careful of taking advantage of his generous heart through making him feel responsible for their own well-being for he will accept such responsibility without question, to his great detriment later.
-Ramana Maharishi needs time [...]
+Parents and family members should be sensitive to these needs and respect his secrets, for his occasional dark moods and periods of withdrawal provide a necessary balance to his sometimes overwhelming need for love, acceptance and approval.
+In reality, Ramana Maharishi's [...]
 III.
 The Characters in the Story

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
-He may sometimes be be quite clinging and hungry for constant demonstrations of affection, and may find it hard to be alone without becoming anxious and fearful.
-Highly idealistic in his adoration of loved ones, he may experience many disappointments because he expects [...] [..]
-Even if separation necessitates irregular visits, it is important that such times are emphasised by a sense of continuity and trust.
-What Ramana Maharishi needs most from his father is the feeling that this parent will always be there whatever happens, and will be loyal [...]
+A serene, warm atmosphere, affectionate looks and gestures, a gentle tone of voice and affirmative body language are a far more important means of contact than words, and he will always seek to read the unspoken "cues" which let him know he is wanted, needed and welcome.
+Distance [...] [..]
+What Ramana Maharishi needs most from his father is the feeling that this parent will always be there whatever happens, and will be loyal to his principles and to his son no matter what chaos might erupt in the world outside.
+Naturally this need for strong paternal authority [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future